Skip to main content

 In July 2021, the City of Tempe solicited proposals to develop a new sports arena and mixed-use development adjacent to Phoenix Sky Harbor International Airport.
 Tempe received one proposal from Bluebird Development, a firm that represents the Arizona Coyotes Hockey Franchise.
 The proposed location is at the northeast corner of Rio Salado Parkway and Priest Drive.
 On June 2, the Tempe City Council voted to move forward with negotiations on the project and on November 29, 2022, the Tempe City Council voted unanimously to approve land use changes and an agreement with the developer of the Tempe Entertainment District, with the intention of having final approval of the project decided by Tempe voters in May 2023.

-Sky Harbor is also working with Tempe to seek a permanent resolution on our differences in interpretation of the binding Intergovernmental Agreement that exists between our two cities.
+Sky Harbor also worked with Tempe to seek a permanent resolution on our differences in interpretation of the binding Intergovernmental Agreement that exists between our two cities, and to ensure that Tempe would support Phoenix Sky Harbor's near term infrastructure investment plan.

-While the City of Phoenix Aviation Department still officially opposes the incompatible residential component of the Tempe Entertainment District development, we are grateful to the City of Tempe for taking actions to largely mitigate potential impacts of the development to Phoenix Sky Harbor International Airport.
-We will continue to work with Tempe and the developer to move forward on the commitments made.
+The City of Phoenix Aviation Department opposes the incompatible residential component of the Tempe Entertainment District development, but we were hopeful that we could work with Tempe to move forward on the commitments made.

 Dec.
-28, 2022 It has been one month since the Tempe City Council voted unanimously to approve land use changes and an agreement with the developer of the Tempe Entertainment District, with the intention of having final approval of the project decided by Tempe voters in May 2023.
-Prior to that vote, and based on the hard work of Sky Harbor, Tempe, and the developer, we made progress to address the issues affecting the airport.
-We are awaiting confirmation from Tempe, however, if the Tempe City Council agrees to the solution that was negotiated, then Sky Harbor would be happy to report that the dispute between the cities has been resolved.
+28, 2022, We are awaiting confirmation from Tempe, however, if the Tempe City Council agrees to the solution that was negotiated, then Sky Harbor would be happy to report that the dispute between the cities has been resolved.

 Sept.
 20, 2021, City of Phoenix Director of Aviation Services Chad Makovsky sent a letter regarding the Tempe Arena Request for Proposals, no. 22-030 (Rio Salado Pkwy & Priest Drive); Arizona Coyotes (IceArizona Hockey Co LLC) & Bluebird Development LLC’s Proposal to Nicholas Wood of Snell & Wilmer on Sept.
 20. See the letter.